kudobuilder/kudo/keps/0012-operator-extensions.md

     version: "5.7"
 ```

 What gets inherited?
 Everything.
-A operator defined as:
+An operator defined as:

 ```yaml
 operator: bar